foundry-rs/book/src/cast/README.md

-## Overview of `cast`
+## Overview of Cast

-`cast` is Foundry's command-line tool for performing Ethereum RPC calls.
+Cast is Foundry's command-line tool for performing Ethereum RPC calls.
 You can make smart contract calls, send transactions, or retrieve any type of chain data - all from your command-line!

-### How to use `cast`
+### How to use Cast

-To use `cast`, use the `cast` keyword followed by a subcommand:
+To use Cast, run the [`cast`](../reference/cast/cast.md) command followed by a subcommand:

 ```bash
 $ cast <subcommand>